BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page10.md

 this._environment = environment;
 await this._environment.load(); //environment
 ```
-Before we go to the game state, we're creating our environment and loading the assets needed
+Before we go to the game state, we're creating our environment and loading the assets needed.
 # Character Controller
-characterController.ts is going to contain all of the logic relating to our player and the player's movements.
+[characterController.ts](https://github.com/BabylonJS/SummerFestival/blob/master/src/characterController.ts) is going to contain all of the logic relating to our player and the player's movements.
 ```javascript
 export class Player extends TransformNode {
     public camera;